Sophia-Cristina/My-Noob-Headers/README.md

 # My-Noob-Headers
 Those are headers i made since i began to use c++.
+Consequently, expect to find some utter noob coding from the first days i began messing with C++ mixed with things i'm doing currently.
+I'm constantly messing up with the codes, so you may find lot of codes that aren't working because it is a W.I.P yet.

 My philosophy for those headers are to maintain those pretty simple, that any noob can read and understand.
 I have been using this since i was super noob in c++ and i think it is pretty useful to use it in such way.
+I also used CImg as my first lib and i loved the fact it uses only header files and no aditional cpp files.
+I prefer this way.

-This repository is made to share with friends, but feel free to enjoy whatever you can with it.
+This repository is made to share with friends, but feel free to enjoy whatever you can from it.

-There is nothing advanced and since I use those codes since the beginning of my programming journey, it have lot of rubbish that I'm lazy to fix.

 I love to do music and I began to learn programming because music.
 Since "music is math", I'm enjoying using c++ to make small silly programs to use in other softwares for music.

 UPDATES:

 !
-I took the "using namespace std" from it, it now works correctly and won't have conflicts with other codes.
+I translated some of my headers (which were in Brazilian Portuguese), and soon i'm going to make it all in english.

 !
-I translated some of my header (which were in Brazilian Portuguese), and soon i'm going to make it all in english.

-!
 Now i'm using templates.
 Hope i have not missed anything.
+It was also a pain to write "constexpr" in a lot of functions, wish people have taught about this since i began learning.

 !
 Now headers have prefix for the type of code inside: "ysxCODETYPE_Something".
 Ex.: "ysxVEC_" for anything that uses "std::vector".

+!
+It may work on Linux now with G++ if you use "fpermissive".

+!
+Big change in the directories for better organization.
+When making more and more headers, i noticed i had to do it sooner or later and would be better to do it sooner.

 * ysxBytes.h: